YassineICHIRRI/weekly-sales-prediction/README.md

 - **Reasoning**: Started with simple models and escalated to ensembles for better performance.
 Incorporated time-series features to address autocorrelation.
 Dropped low-importance features (e.g., temperature) based on EDA and model importances to reduce noise.
 - **Model Saving**: Used `joblib` to save models for inference in the app.

-> A detailed analysis is present in the notebook `notebooks/EDA_Model_training.ipynb`
+> A detailed analysis is present in the notebook `notebooks/EDA_Model_training.ipynb`.

+> Since the model training relies on the lag features , historical weekly_sales  are essentiel for prediction.
+In case of abscence, I used average store sales stored in the `date/store_stats.csv`

 ## Installation

 1. Clone the repository: